dusk-network/plonk/docs/notes-snark.md

 protocol.
 However, in detail
-explanations of these are a out of scope for these docs, more information on the role of pairing cryptography has within SNARK construction can be found [here][pairings].
+explanations of these are a out of scope for these docs, more information on the role pairing cryptography has within SNARK construction can be found [here][pairings].